tock/libtock-rs/README.md

 This project is nascent and still under heavy development, but first steps:

-1. First, update rustup to ensure you have the latest toolchain available:
+1. Ensure you have a working toolchain available:

-    `rustup update`

-    or

-    `rustup install nightly`
+    `rustup install nightly-2017-12-16`

-2. Get a copy of the latest nightly, in this repo's root:
+2. Get a copy of this toolchain, in this repo's root:

-    `rustup override set nightly`
+    `rustup override set nightly-2017-12-16`

-    Your rustc should be at least this new:
-    ```
-    $ rustc --version
-    rustc 1.21.0-nightly (7ac979d8c 2017-08-16)
-    ```

 3. Need to grab a copy of the rust sources: